 2 Digital Signatures in Digital Marketplaces

 Of course, there’s more to the story.
 As already suggested, when someone buys a non-fungible token, they’re not simply buying a digital file of some collectible that can be readily copied.
 So what exactly are they buying?
 To understand what they’re buying, let’s consider a particular example.
-Specifically, let’s turn again to the NFT of Jack Dorsey’s first, or genesis, tweet, which he sold for $2.9 million and which currently ranks as the fifth most expensive NFT ever sold.
+Specifically, let’s turn again to the NFT of Jack Dorsey’s first, or genesis, tweet, which he sold for $2.9 million and which back in June of 2021 ranked as the fifth most expensive NFT ever sold.
+By November 2021 it had dropped to the 20th most expensive NFT ever sold.

 Dorsey’s genesis tweet on Twitter, is, like every other digital thing, a digital file.
 For convenience and ease of display, let’s take his genesis tweet to be the following digital file available here at Expensivity.com: https://www.expensivity.com/wp-content/uploads/2021/05/Dorsey-Twitter-NFT-orig.jpg.
 Because this is a jpeg file, it can be readily displayed as follows: